-In some cases, a portion or all of your prepaid can be paid for as a seller concession.
-This would need to be negotiated in the contract.
-In doing so however it is very important to get accurate figures because any money not used on seller concessions will go back to the seller.
-If you have questions or need help structuring this, please contact us.
+In some cases, a portion or all of your prepaid taxes and/or insurance can be paid for you as a part of a seller concession.
+This would need to be negotiated in the sales contract.
+If you choose this route, it is very important to get accurate figures because any money not used for seller concessions goes back to the seller.
+You do not want to leave money on the closing table.